smoke header image

 We all know that carbon dioxide (CO2) is an unavoidable by-product of burning fossil fuels.
 Carbon dioxide is a harmful greenhouse gas with the most obvious impact of CO2 emissions is in global warming.

-The impact arising from the release of millions of tons of CO2 into the environment needs to be carefully controlled as the atmosphere is not a giant reservoir big enough to accept all the CO2 emissions that are produced from whatever source.
+The release of CO2 into the atmosphere from large point sources like power generation or industrial facilities that burn fossil fuels, and even biomass as fuel needs to be carefully controlled as our atmosphere is not one giant reservoir big enough to accept all the carbon emissions which are produced, from whatever source.

 Some carbon dioxide (CO2) emissions are already being captured from the coal syngas (mixture of carbon monoxide and hydrogen) recovered from smoke of oil and gas fields by using chemical processes.
 But as natural gas is a very limited and a finite resource that we cannot easily replace with oil-based energy production, better and cleaner ways of burning coal are now being considered in order to keep the lights on.